 The plate is secured to the bone with bone clamps and/or bone holding forceps.
 Rotational alignment is verified again.

 If a locking plate is used, the temporary stabilization is achieved with a push and pull device on each major fragment.

 If possible, the plate is secured by inserting at least three bicortical screws in each major segment.
 As much as possible, the screws should be oriented is such way that does not interfere with the intramedullary pin.

 If the drill contacts the intramedullary pin, a monocortical screw can be used instead of a bicortical screw.
 Forcing a drill bit against the pin will likely result in breakage of the drill bit and potentially the screw hole will be unusable.

 A locking plate can be used instead of a traditional bone plate.
-Interference between the pin and the locking screws is likely.
-Using monocortical locking screws or a combination of cortex and locking screws can provide adequate fixation.
-If a combination of screws is used, the plate must be anatomically contoured and the cortex screws should be placed and tightened first because they will compress the plate to the bone.
+However, interference between the pin and the locking screws is likely.
+Using monocortical locking screws or a combination of non-locking and locking screws can provide adequate fixation.
+If a combination of screws is used, the plate must be anatomically contoured and the non-locking screws should be placed and tightened first because they will compress the plate to the bone.

 Phase 1: 1-3 day after surgery

 Aim is to reduce the edema, inflammation and pain.
 Integrative medical therapies, anti-inflammatory and analgesics.

 Aim is to resolve the hematoma, edema and control pain, and prevent muscle contracture.
 Anti-inflammatory and analgesic medications may still be needed.
 Rehabilitation and integrative medical therapies can be used.